Burgundy is one of the most fascinating of the 22 regions in France,

 Today the canal retains a small float of cargo carrying vessels,

-but it's purpose has temporarily changed to offering cruises to people on beautiful converted hotel boats.
+but it's purpose has temporarily changed to offering vacational cruises on boats.

 Heritage and history